Microsoft/azure-docs.cs-cz/articles/azure-maps/map-add-heat-map-layer.md

 ---
-title: Přidat vrstvu Heat mapy do Azure Maps | Microsoft Docs
+title: Add a heat map layer to Azure Maps | Microsoft Docs
-description: Postup přidání vrstvy Heat mapy do Azure Maps webové sady SDK.
+description: How to add a heat map layer to the Azure Maps Web SDK.
 author: rbrundritt
 ms.author: richbrun
 ms.date: 07/29/2019